Blog

 The European Association for Machine Translation (EAMT) is an organisation that serves the growing community of people interested in MT and translation tools, including translators, users, developers, and researchers of this increasingly viable technology.

-As part of its commitment to promote research, development and awareness about translation technologies, the EAMT is for the fourth consecutive year launching a call for proposals to fund MT-related activities led by students during 2024.
+As part of its commitment to promote research, development and awareness about translation technologies, the EAMT is for the fifth consecutive year launching a call for proposals to fund MT-related activities led by students during 2025.

 Purpose of the Call